j0lib0is/web-sprint-challenge-advanced-web-applications/README.md

 ## Submission format

--   [ ] Submit via Codegrade by commiting and pushing any new changes to **your main branch.**
+-   [x] Submit via Codegrade by commiting and pushing any new changes to **your main branch.**
--   [ ] Check Codegrade before the deadline to compare its results against your local tests.
+-   [x] Check Codegrade before the deadline to compare its results against your local tests.
--   [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+-   [x] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
 For more information on how to access and read your feedback, check [here](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)
--   [ ] New commits will be evaluated by Codegrade if pushed before the sprint challenge deadline.
+-   [x] New commits will be evaluated by Codegrade if pushed before the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. Explain what a token is used for.
+   Answer: A token is a unique string that identifies a user as being who they say they are.
+If their token matches the current one attached to their account in the database, they're authenticated.

 2. What steps can you take in your web apps to keep your data secure?
+   Answer: User authentication, data encryption, SSL certificates etc.

 3. Describe how web servers work.
+   Answer: Web servers are essentially computers that are optimized to store data.
+When a web browser makes a request to the server for information, the server returns a package of data which can then be rendered to the user's screen.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+   Answer: C.reate R.ead U.pdate D.elete